terrotim/shiny-wobbuffet/README.md

 #Set game

 A small recreation of the card game Set.
-The goal is to find as many "sets" as possible before time runs out.
+Instead of competing against other people, the goal is to find as many "sets" as possible before time runs out.
 Finding a set increases the time you have remaining.

 **Features**